healthchecks/healthchecks/templates/docs/go.md

 # Go

+## net/http

-Below is an example of making an HTTP request to SITE_NAME from Go.
+Below is an example of making an HTTP request to SITE_NAME from Go using stdlib's `net/http`.

 ```go
 package main